 We would like to hear from you about what you wish to accomplish and how AMP can help you for the theme year.
 This will also be a great opportunity to virtually meet your (potential) colleagues across the areas and share ideas.

 25 Years of AmeriFlux – past, present and future

 When: Sept 7-9, 2022

 We are delighted to host the 2022 AmeriFlux Annual Meeting!
 This meeting is for the whole community – students and early career researchers encouraged!
 This year, we are excited to see some of you face-to-face again, read more about our proposed hybrid mode on the meeting homepage.
-You can now submit abstracts for posters and contributed talks, as well as breakout session ideas.

 Find all info on the meeting homepage.